mertcaliskanyurek/TurengLib/README.md

 # TurengLib
-Php Tureng Library For Translate
+Php Tureng API For Translate words using Tureng website.
-Simple Php Tureng translate library

 there is a example in index PHP simple usage :